hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

-A dedicated server or any KVM- or Xen-based Virtual Private Server (VPS), with **freshly installed**:
+A dedicated server or any KVM- or Xen-based Virtual Private Server (VPS), with these Linux OS:
+(It is recommended that you use the VPN scripts on a **freshly installed** system)
 - Ubuntu 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)
 - Debian 7 (Wheezy) - Not recommended.
 A workaround is required, see below.